 - Heart rate monitor receiver

 - Lifetime warranty on motor and frame

 - Grip heart rate sensors don’t work well

 #2 Weslo Cadence G 5.9 – Best For The Money

-Retailing at $399, this is one of the low-cost treadmills that don’t suck.
+This is one of the low-cost treadmills that don’t suck.
 In fact, the Weslo Cadence G 5.9 is a bestseller on Amazon.
 If you’re looking for a treadmill that is best for the money, then this is it.
 However, at this price range, you shouldn’t expect anything fancy.
 More importantly, you should figure out whether the treadmill has all the essentials you need.

 The 2.25 CHP Impulse™ motor running the 16″ x 50″ track is excellent for this price range.
 However, the track is a little narrower than I prefer.
 Also, the incline has only two positions and you can’t change the inclination without getting off the machine.

 But, the treadmill does come with six pre-set programs – three for fat loss and three for intensity.
 I also like the QuickSpeed Control that lets you change the speed from 1 to 10 mph easily.
 And, I’m happy that Weslo included the Comfort Cell cushioning system and the SpaceSaver design, even though this is a low-cost model.

 Overall, I don’t think I can add anything more to this product without increasing its price.
 That’s why this product appeals to people shopping for a budget buy.